Foundation Bundle¶

 - Full Feature Development:

-git-ops→ Commit and create PR -
+git-ops-- Commit and create PR -

 Bug Investigation and Fix:

-git-ops→ Create fix PR -
+git-ops-- Create fix PR -

-Code Quality Improvement:
+Code Quality and Security Audit:

 Configuration¶